D&C Procedure Specialist in Austell, GA

 • Determine the cause of abnormal uterine bleeding

-• Detect cancer
+• Detect uterine cancer or precancerous changes

-• Determine the cause of bleeding after menopause
+• Investigate bleeding after menopause

-• Remove unusual endometrial cells
+• Remove abnormal endometrial cells or tissue

-• Prevent infection
+• Prevent or treat infection

 • Endometrial intraepithelial hyperplasia